andylokandy/nom-rule/README.md

 );
 ```

-To enable this feature, you need to use a nightly channel rust complier, and add this to the `Cargo.toml`:
+To enable this feature, you need to add this to the `Cargo.toml`:

 ```toml
 nom-rule = { version = "0.2", features = ["auto-sequence"] }